KaitlynSkinner/Social_Network_API/README.md

 ## Features
- * Signup - create a username and password
+ * Signup - with a username and email
- * Login - user credentials are saved
- * Navigation includes: homepage, dashboard, and option to logout
- * View existing blog posts that include:
-    * Post Title
-    * Contents
-    * Post Creator's Username
-    * and Date Created
- * User's that are signed up have the option to leave and save a comment.
-This will include the comment creator's username, and the date the comment was created.
- * User's can create new blog posts
+ * User's can create thoughts
+ * User's can react to other user's thoughts
+ * View existing thoughts and their reactions
- * User's can also delete or update their posts
+ * User's can also delete or update their thoughts and reactions
- * Logout - user is signed out of the website
+ * Application deletes a user's associated thoughts when the user is deleted.

 ## Technology Used